graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 **Pass Criteria**:

-- Status changes to `Closed`
-- `indexingRewards` is `0`
+- Close transaction reverts with `Indexer not eligible for rewards`
+- Allocation remains `Active` (no `closedAtEpoch`)
+- Accrued rewards are preserved — not zeroed, not reclaimed
-- Contrast with Set 2.2 where `indexingRewards` was non-zero
+- Contrast with Set 2.2 where the eligible close succeeded with non-zero `indexingRewards`

 ---

 ## Set 4: Optimistic Recovery

-Eligibility denial is **optimistic**: rewards accrue to allocations during ineligible periods and are paid in full when the indexer closes while eligible.
-This is the key behavioral difference from subgraph denial.
+Eligibility denial is **optimistic**: rewards accrue to allocations during ineligible periods, and because closing while ineligible reverts (Set 3.2), no rewards are ever lost.
+Once the indexer renews eligibility, the close succeeds and pays out in full for the entire duration — including the epochs spent ineligible.
+This is the key behavioral difference from subgraph denial, where denial-period rewards are permanently reclaimed.

 ### 4.1 Re-renew eligibility